gagneurlab/Manuscript_Avsec_Bioinformatics_2017/README.md

 ## Spline transformation paper

-Disclaimer: I'm in the process of porting the code from my research repository and haven't tested the whole pipeline end-to-end.
+**Disclaimer:** I'm in the process of porting the code from my research repository and haven't tested the whole pipeline end-to-end.

+BioArxiv link here: ....

 ## Installing requirements